mnlmelu/stock-analysis/README.md

   - Improve an internal structure of a previous code.
   - Debug the code in order to find errors or unnecessary parts.
   - If the source code works correctly and is clear (preferably with comments), it should be quick to end the final refactored code.

-  Refactoring consists of improving the internal structure of an existing program's source code, while preserving its external behavior.
-The noun “refactoring” refers to one particular behavior-preserving transformation, such as “Extract Method” or “Introduce Parameter.”

 - Disadvantages
   - It is needed to take in mind that even if we improve the internal structure of the code, we need to preserve the actions of the code.
 In other words, improve internally - same actions externally.